Catherine Cook Diversity Statement

-Additionally, the Catherine Cook Parent Education Committee organizes lectures, book discussions, movie viewings, and other events to help our parents stay informed about diversity and other topics.
-Events around diversity allow parents to see a topic from a new perspective, learn about the history of that topic or where the future will lead us, and how to talk to their child(ren) about it.
+The Catherine Cook Parent Education Committee organizes lectures, book discussions, movie viewings, and other events to help our parents stay informed about diversity, equity, and other topics.
+These events allow parents to see a topic from a new perspective, learn about the history of that topic or where the future will lead us, and how to talk to their child(ren) about it.

 In 2015, one of the goals of the Diversity Committee was to establish supportive affinity and alliance groups in the Middle School.
 Affinity Groups and Alliance Groups are gatherings for people with similar identity characteristics to connect, talk, and share experiences.

 Affinity groups speak from an “I” perspective about the identity characteristics, while members of alliance groups may speak from the “I” perspective or be supporters of people in the identity group.
-Driven by student interest, the Middle School beganthe Students of Color group and the Gay-Straight Alliance.
+Driven by student interest, these groups have expanded over the years to include the following:

-The Gay-Straight Alliance meets twice per month to learn about people who identify as LGBTQ+ and to learn ways to be a good LGBTQ+ ally.
+The Gender and Sexuality Alliance (GSA) provides a place for Middle School students to learn about people who identify as LGBTQ+ and to learn ways to be a good LGBTQ+ ally.
 Topics of conversation have ranged from discussions about language around LGBTQ+ issues to learning about LGBTQ+ activism.